schwingbat/nnote/README.md

-# nn.js v0.0.2
+# nnote v0.0.2

-nn.js is a quick and simple command line utility to take and keep track of notes with as little friction as possible.
+nnote is a quick and simple command line utility to take and keep track of notes with as little friction as possible.
 I usually have a terminal open, so for me the best way to do this is with a really short command.
 I typed in `nn` and it didn't do anything.
 Now it does!

 `nn` will launch YOUR favorite editor, any of which should work as long as it's openable by a terminal command.